openether/ECIPs/README.md

-# ⛔️ WARNING ⛔️ : Deprecated repository.
-Please use http://github.com/ethereumclassic/ECIPS for ethereum classic improvements.
+# ⛔️ WARNING ⛔️ : http://github.com/ethereumclassic/ECIPS IS UNOFFICIAL AND SHOULD NOT BE USED.

 # ECIP